pingcap/docs-tidb-operator/en/prerequisites.md

 If you cannot stop the firewalld service, to ensure the normal operation of Kubernetes, take the following steps:

-1. Open the following ports on the master, and then restart the service:
+1. Enable the following ports on the master, and then restart the service:

     {{< copyable "shell-regular" >}}